eunid/netID-docs/docs/devportal/tutorial/users.md

 - To remove a user from the netID Developer Portal, click **User Management** in the navigation on the left.
 - Click **Details** next to the user you want to remove.
 - Under User Details, click **Remove user** from the company.

 !!! info ""
-    The user has been removed from the netID Developer portal.

-!!! info ""
     Since users with the role representative have the right to invite new users to the netID Developer Portal, at least one representative must remain registered.
 If the user to be removed is the last or only representative, it cannot be removed.
 It is therefore also not possible to downgrade the user to developer.